Particular/docs.particular.net/nservicebus/transactional-session/index.md

 ## Transaction consistency

 To guarantee atomic consistency across database and message operations, the transactional session requires the [Outbox](/nservicebus/outbox) to be enabled.
-Using the transactional session together with the outbox provides the strongest consistency guarantees and is therefore the recommended safe-by-default configuration.
+This combination of features provides the strongest consistency guarantees and is, therefore, the recommended, safe-by-default configuration.

 NOTE: The outbox has to be [enabled explicitly](/nservicebus/outbox/#enabling-the-outbox) on the endpoint configuration.

 With the Outbox disabled, database and message operations are not executed until the session is committed.
-All database operations share the same database transaction and are commit first.
-When the database operations were successful, the message operations are [batch-dispatched by the transport](/nservicebus/messaging/batched-dispatch.md).
+All database operations share the same database transaction and are committed first.
+When the database operations are successful, the message operations are [batch-dispatched by the transport](/nservicebus/messaging/batched-dispatch.md).
 The message operations are not guaranteed to be atomic with the database changes.
-This might lead to phantom records or ghost messages when in case of a failure during the commit phase.
+This might lead to phantom records or ghost messages in case of a failure during the commit phase.

 ## How it works